Contact us

 Key Considerations To Choose ERP vs Supply Chain Management Solutions

-Despite these benefits, Gartner reports that 55-75% of ERP projects failor don’t fully meet their goals.
+Despite these benefits, Gartner reports that 55-75% of ERP projects fail or don’t fully meet their goals.
 Effective supply chain management is complex and requires precise data and insights to enable quick, agile decisions.
 So, it’s vital for your business to weigh up which is right that drives long-term growth.

 The choice really depends on the scope of your supply chain and whether your core operations revolve around distribution or manufacturing.
-While ERP systems often include an SCM component, specialized SCM solutions offer more detailed, end-to-end control over the supply chain.
+While ERP systems often include an SCM components, specialized SCM solutions offer more detailed, end-to-end control over the supply chain.

 For many small to medium-sized businesses (SMBs), the built-in SCM features within an ERP system are often sufficient to handle supply chain needs.
 But if you're considering a dedicated SCM solution, it's essential to think about how you’ll manage accounting, eCommerce, sales, and other vital functions.
 Running separate solutions for SCM and other business functions can become costly and may add complexity to your operations.

-Still not vague for your final decision?
+💡 Expert tips: Still not vague for your final decision?
 Better ask yourself clearer questions:

 - Are you primarily a distributor, manufacturer, or service provider?